Services for mental disorders: Behavioral therapy services

 Numerous services exist exclusively for the therapy of mental disorders and distress.
 Since symptoms vary across individuals, therapy is usually individualized for patients.
+All behaviors can be learned and also can be changed.
+Behavioral therapy is a method of therapy that is used to help identify unhealthy behaviors and to help change such behaviors.
 Methods exist that target numerous areas at once, such as integrative psychotherapy (an eclectic tailored mix of approaches).
 Integrative psychotherapists consider many factors when treating a patient, such as preferences, physical capabilities, or family support.
 In contrast to integrative psychotherapy, many approaches focus on particular areas.
 Cognitive behavioral therapy, psychodynamic therapy, interpersonal therapy, and dialectical behavioral therapy are all examples of approaches that have primary focuses when attempting to treat a patient.
 Conditions that can be treated by these therapies include anxiety, eating disorders, substance use disorders, obsessive compulsive disorders, and insomnia.
 The chosen therapy depends on several factors, with patient preference being a significant one.

 Each type of therapy has its own strengths and weaknesses.
 Cognitive behavioral therapy is an attempt to allow patients to realize any inaccurate thoughts they may have and to allow them to perceive situations differently.
-It is thought that attitudes and behavior of an individual are altered when their thoughts change.
+Roughly about 75% of people who have used the Cognitive behavior therapy have experience a great outcome, which shows how effective this type of therapy is.
+There is also another type of Cognitive thearpy which is called Cognitive behavioral play therapy.
+This therapy is particularly used for children.
+It is done by the therapist watching the child play then determining what the child is uncomfortable expressing.
 Psychodynamic therapy differs from cognitive behavioral therapy in that it is a longer-term therapy that usually requires more sessions for its effectiveness.
 Psychodynamic therapy is less structured and relies heavily on the relationship between the therapist and the patient.
 Although cognitive behavioral therapy has become the more favored form of therapy, psychodynamic therapy continues to be viewed as the more effective treatment.
 An integrative approach would allow one therapist to implement both cognitive behavioral therapy and psychodynamic therapy while treating the same patient.
 Interpersonal therapy is highly structured and is usually targeted at depression.
 There is evidence that suggests interpersonal therapy provides a benefit that is equal to pharmacologic therapy for depression.
 Dialectical behavioral therapy is an evidence-based psychotherapy that is usually used to treat suicidal behaviors.
 Each form of behavioral therapy uses different strategies to reach the goal of improving the quality of life for patients.